 The object should output its printed-representation to a stream.
 The printer sends this message when it encounters an instance or an entity.
-The arguments are the stream, the current depth in list-structure (for comparison with prinlevel), and whether slashification is enabled (prin1 vs princ; see page 154 in the Lisp Machine Manual).
-Vanilla-flavor ignores the last two arguments, and prints something like #<flavor-name octal-address>.
-The flavor-name tells you what type of object it is, and the octal-address allows you to tell different objects apart (provided the garbage collector doesn't move them behind your back).
+The arguments are the stream, the current depth in list-structure (for comparison with prinlevel), and whether slashification is enabled (prin1 vs princ; see page 367).
+Vanilla-flavor ignores the last two arguments and prints something like #<flavor-name octal-address>.
+The flavor-name tells you what type of object it is and the octal-address allows you to tell different objects apart (provided the garbage collector doesn't move them behind your back).

-:describe
+:describe Operation

 The object should describe itself, printing a description onto the standard-output stream.
 The describe function sends this message when it encounters an instance or an entity.
-Vanilla-flavor outputs the object, the name of its flavor, and the names and values of its instance-variables, in a reasonable format.
+Vanilla-flavor outputs in a reasonable format the object, the name of its flavor, and the names and values of its instance-variables.